Kurdistan Free Life Party

-The Kurdistan Free Life Party, or PJAK (Partiya Jiyana Azad a Kurdistanê), is a Kurdish nationalist anti-Iranian armed militant group.
+The Kurdistan Free Life Party, or PJAK (پارتی ژیانی ئازادی کوردستان), is an armed Kurdish militant group.
 It has waged an intermittent armed struggle since 2004 against the Iranian Government, seeking self-determination through some degree of autonomy for Kurds in Iran (also known as "Eastern Kurdistan" or "Rojhelat").

 The PJAK is aligned with the Kurdistan Workers' Party (PKK) through the Kurdistan Communities Union (KCK), an umbrella group of Kurdish political and insurgent groups in Turkey, Iran, Syria, and Iraq.

 PJAK spokespersons have repeatedly told visiting media that its armed wing, the Eastern Kurdistan Units (YRK), has approximately 3,000 active members – half of them women – however estimates from academic specialists over the years point to more conservative figures such as 1,000.
 However, PJAK's capabilities to inflict significant damage on Islamic Republic of Iran forces in Kurdish areas of Iran has by some accounts been significantly weakened over the past decade, firstly due to a relatively large-scale 2011 cross-border campaign that killed potentially hundreds of PJAK fighters, secondly due to recent increased Turkish-Iranian cooperation through sharing intel (satellite, drone footage) on PKK and PJAK movements in their Qandil Mountains bases.
-On the other hand, a recent uptick in Iranian Government repression, imprisonment, executions, and extra-judicial killings of Kurdist activists have allegedly caused an increase in recruits to PJAK and the other clandestine anti-IRI Kurdish rebel groups Komala, KDPI, and PAK.
+On the other hand, a recent uptick in Iranian Government repression, imprisonment, executions, and extrajudicial killings of Kurdist activists have allegedly caused an increase in recruits to PJAK and the other clandestine anti-IRI Kurdish rebel groups Komala, KDPI, and PAK.

 PJAK has been designated as a terrorist organisation by Iran, Turkey, and since 2009, by the U.S. Department of the Treasury.